codepath/android_guides/Google-Maps-API-v2-Usage.md

     }
 ```

+Review the [repeating periodic tasks guide](http://guides.codepath.com/android/Repeating-Periodic-Tasks#handler) for a better understanding of the `Handler` pattern used above to animate the marker over time.

-In `private void showAlertDialogForPoint` add the call to `dropPinEffect(marker);` at the end to animate the placement of the marker:
+Next, in `private void showAlertDialogForPoint` add the call to `dropPinEffect(marker);` at the end to animate the placement of the marker:

 ```java
     // Display the alert that adds the marker